 - Over ten years of The Saga of Tuck have produced one calendar year of plot where it is still canonically 1997.

-- The Whateley Universe handled this by starting out way back in 2004 with a school year supposed to be starting in fall of 2006.
-Six years later, they've gotten all the way to January 2007 in the stories.
+- The Whateley Universe tried to handle this by starting out way back in 2004 with a school year supposed to be starting in fall of 2006.
+By 2015, they've gotten all the way to April 2007 in the stories.

 - The Nostalgia Chick's Dark Nella saga was released over two and a half months but seems to only take place over one or two days at most, if that.